UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

 ## Operations

-We can define basic operations on the Yoneda identifications.
-They all enjoy strict computational properties.
+We can define a range basic operations on the Yoneda identifications that all enjoy strict computational properties.

 ### Action of functions on Yoneda identifications